cloudant-labs/location-tracker-nodejs/tutorial/tutorial.md

 ### Installing

-The first step to installing the application is to clone the project from GitHub:
+The first step is to clone the project from GitHub:

     $ git clone https://github.com/cloudant-labs/location-tracker-nodejs.git